logchange/logchange/README.md

       # Relative path to the changelog/.templates directory.
       # Following definition will require from you existence of template at
       # changelog/.templates/my-changelog.html
-      # It will create my-changelog.html in every version directory
+      # It will generate a single file at the repository root (next to CHANGELOG.md):
-      # changelog/vX.X.X/my-version-summary.html
+      # ./my-changelog.html
       # HOW TO CREATE CHANGELOG TEMPLATE?
       # Main object is changelog and its type of https://github.com/logchange/logchange/blob/main/logchange-core/src/main/java/dev/logchange/core/domain/changelog/model/Changelog.java
       - path: my-changelog.html